dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ## Alternatives

-- The plan to disable by-reference iteration of rvalue ranges [1] could be cancelled.
-    This has the disadvantage that the purpose of the loop will become harder to see, because one cannot assume that `ref` means that the loop excepts reference semantics.
+- `ref` keyword could retain the current behaviour, and some other syntax could be used for what `ref` should do according to this proposal.
+The advantage is that no deprectation period is required.
+The disadvantage is that semantics of the `ref` keyword will remain inconsistent between function signatures and `foreach` loops.

 - Programmers could be instructed to use introspection to select whether to iterate by reference or by value.
 This will make coding general-purpose non-mutating loops a